 Jonathan Raznick MBACP(accred), UKCP(reg)

-I am a BACP Accredited Counsellor and UKCP Registered Psychotherapist, with over 18 years experience of working with a wide range of issues.
+I am a BACP Accredited Counsellor and UKCP Registered Psychotherapist, with 20 years experience of working with a wide range of issues.
 I offer both short- and long-term counselling from my consulting room in Central London (Holborn).

 There are many reasons for wanting to begin counselling or psychotherapy.
 A recent, or current, crisis is often the prompt.
 Or, you may feel the time has come to take a closer look at those problems that seem all too familiar to you.
 Many people find their struggles to be too broad or confusing to place in any particular box, or experience a difficult-to-locate sense of dissatisfaction with their lives.

 You needn't be clear about your own reasons.
 My aim, both initially and throughout, is to help you give voice to, as well as understand more fully, those areas of your life that feel difficult, painful, unfulfilled or stuck.
 Such understanding can be useful and cathartic in its own right, but beyond this, it can also help us make decisions about those things we may wish to change, and come to terms with those things that we can't.